Dashboard Overview

 Azure DevOps: Connect your organization from the Microsoft Azure Marketplace.

-If the Cloudback application is already installed but a repository is not visible on the Dashboard, you need to grant access to the repository using the installation management page.
+If the Cloudback application is already installed but a repository is not visible on the Dashboard, you need to grant access to the repository using the installation management page (GitHub) or verify your account permissions (other platforms).

-Please note that in order to automatically back up a repository, a subscription plan must be active for the account where the repository is located.
+Please note that to automatically back up a repository, a subscription plan must be active for the account where the repository is located.

 Dashboard Layout

-The dashboard displays your repositories in a table format, allowing you to quickly view and manage them.
-For Azure DevOps, the dashboard also shows projects.
+The dashboard displays your repositories, projects, or workspaces in a table format, allowing you to quickly view and manage them.
+Each platform has its own dashboard view accessible from the left sidebar.

 Each row in the table contains the following information: